pyparallel/pyparallel/README.md

 PyParallel was created by an existing Python committer with the intention of eventually merging it back into the mainline.
 It is not a hostile fork.
 There are many details that still need to be ironed out.
 It will need to prove itself as an independent project first before it could be considered for inclusion back in the main source tree.
 We anticipate this being at least 5 years out, and think Python 4.x would be a more realistic target than Python 3.x.

-5 years sound like a long time, however, they will come and go, just like any other.
+5 years sounds like a long time, however, it will come and go, just like any other.
 We may as well start the ball rolling now.
 There's nothing wrong with slow and steady as long as you're heading in the right direction.
 And it's not like we're getting any less cores per year.

 Expectations need to be set reasonably, and we encourage the Python community toward biasing yes versus biasing no, with a view toward the long term benefits of such a project.
 Early adopters and technical evaluators will need to have thick skin, a pioneering spirit and a hearty sense of adventure.
 You will definitely hit a `__debugbreak()` or two if you're doing things right.
 But hey, you'll be able to melt all your cores during the process, and that's kinda' fun.